TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/bissc_example.md

 BISS-C diagnostic application does the following:

-- Configures pinmux, GPIO, UART, ICSS clock to 200MHz,
+- Configures pinmux, GPIO, UART, ICSS clock to 200MHz (default is 200 MHz, 300 MHz can also be used)
-- Initializes ICSS0-PRU1,
+- Initializes ICSS0-PRU1
 - Initializes defalt parameters, loads the PRU firmware & executes it.

 This application is controlled with a terminal interface using a serial over USB connection between the PC host and the EVM.